Godrej Industries

 2. Sustainable palm oil policy or commitment applies to all suppliers?

-The company's subsidiaries Godrej Agrovet and Godrej Industries - Chemicals, which control the company's palm oil operations, share a basic palm oil sustainability policy, but it is not clear if this policy applies to all suppliers.
+The company's subsidiaries, Godrej Agrovet and Godrej Industries (Chemicals), have published sustainability policies but it is not clear if these policies apply to all suppliers.

 3. High-level position of responsibility for sustainability?